Punctuated equilibrium: Saltationism

-Quantum evolution
+George Gaylord Simpson

+A similar view of variable evolutionary rates was proposed by George Gaylord Simpson in the 1950s.
+Simpson was regarded by Gould as "the greatest and most biologically astute paleontologist of the twentieth century."
+His multi-tempo theory of evolution proposed that evolutionary rates differ from group to group and even among closely related lineages.
+These different rates of evolutionary change were designated by Simpson as bradytelic (slow tempo), horotelic (medium tempo), and tachytelic (rapid tempo), similar to the patterns proposed by punctuated equilibrium.

-Quantum evolution was a controversial hypothesis advanced by Columbia University paleontologist George Gaylord Simpson, regarded by Gould as "the greatest and most biologically astute paleontologist of the twentieth century."
-Simpson's conjecture was that according to the geological record, on very rare occasions evolution would proceed very rapidly to form entirely new families, orders, and classes of organisms.
-This hypothesis differs from punctuated equilibrium in several respects.
-First, punctuated equilibrium was more modest in scope, in that it was addressing evolution specifically at the species level.
-Simpson's idea was principally concerned with evolution at higher taxonomic groups.
+One component of Simpson's view of multi-tempo evolution was the controversial quantum evolution.
+Simpson's conjecture was that according to the geological record, on occasion evolution would proceed very rapidly to form entirely new families, orders, and classes of organisms.
+Quantum evolution (but not Simpson's more general multi-tempo evolution) differs from punctuated equilibrium in several respects.
+First, punctuated equilibrium and Simpson's multi-tempo evolution were more modest in scope, in that they addressed evolution specifically at the species level. quantum evolution was principally concerned with evolution at higher taxonomic groups.
 Second, Eldredge and Gould relied upon a different mechanism.
-Where Simpson relied upon a synergistic interaction between genetic drift and a shift in the adaptive fitness landscape, Eldredge and Gould relied upon ordinary speciation, particularly Ernst Mayr's concept of allopatric speciation.
+Where Simpson's quantum evolution relied upon a synergistic interaction between genetic drift and a shift in the adaptive fitness landscape, Eldredge and Gould relied upon ordinary speciation, particularly Ernst Mayr's concept of allopatric speciation.
 Lastly, and perhaps most significantly, quantum evolution took no position on the issue of stasis.
 Although Simpson acknowledged the existence of stasis in what he called the bradytelic mode, he considered it (along with rapid evolution) to be unimportant in the larger scope of evolution.

 In his Major Features of Evolution Simpson stated, "Evolutionary change is so nearly the universal rule that a state of motion is, figuratively, normal in evolving populations.
 The state of rest, as in bradytely, is the exception and it seems that some restraint or force must be required to maintain it."
-Despite such differences between the two models, earlier critiques—from such eminent commentators as Sewall Wright as well as Simpson himself—have argued that punctuated equilibrium is little more than quantum evolution relabeled.
+Despite such differences between the two models, critiques from such eminent commentators as Sewall Wright as well as Simpson himself have argued that punctuated equilibrium is little more than multi-tempo evolution relabeled.